Benjamin Geen: Crimes

 A fit 22-year-old had also fallen into respiratory arrest for no apparent reason when treated by Geen, as well as a woman who only attended the hospital due to a stomach complaint.
-Another patient who had been admitted after drinking a bottle of gin and painkillers stopped breathing after Geen gave him an anesthetic he did not need.
+Another patient who had been admitted after drinking a bottle of gin and painkillers stopped breathing after Geen gave him an anaesthetic he did not need.
 Another significant case was that of a 67-year-old woman who had been admitted to the minor injuries unit with only a dislocated shoulder.
 As soon as nurse Geen attended the patient and said he would flush out her morphine drip, she fell unconscious and into a respiratory arrest.
 Crucially, the woman was a former nurse herself, and was able to credibly describe in full what had happened and how Geen had been attending to her when she inexplicably fell ill.
-There was no reason for the woman to fall into respiratory arrest from having a dislocated shoulder and this is a very unusual occurrence.
+There was no reason for the woman to fall into respiratory arrest from having a dislocated shoulder.
 Geen was the first person on the scene and immediately knew what the issue was.

 Colleagues began to notice that it was always when Geen was on duty and attending patients that people were falling unexpectedly ill, and also noted that he always automatically knew why they were ill and what to do to remedy the situation.
 There had been concerns about his behaviour, particularly as he knew what to do to rectify problems even before a doctor had arrived to make a diagnosis.
-This indicated he in fact knew what the problem was as he had caused it in the first place.
+This indicated he knew what the problem was as he had caused it in the first place.
 Colleagues had nicknamed him "Ben Allitt" in reference to serial killer nurse Beverley Allitt; research shows that medical workers who are given such nicknames by others are often later found to have harmed patients.
 Several testified that Geen looked "elated" as his patients went into respiratory arrest and even "boasted" to a doctor: "There is always a resuscitation when I'm on duty."